 Amazrock was nice enough to send us a set of their 36-pack watercolor pencils to check out.
 This company appears to sell a variety of products across various niches and their watercolor pencil set is quickly climbing up the ladder in several online marketplaces.
 This watercolor set utilizes a standard wax core, hexagonal barrel, and overall takes a very proven approach.

 Visual Appeal – 3.5/5

 This product only comes in a 36-pack set so you will be a little limited on color selection on that merit alone.
-That being said, the colors that are available are spaced out nicely and you will get several different shade choices between the popular colors such as greens, blues, and reds.
+That being said, the available colors are spaced out nicely and you will get several different shade choices between the popular colors such as greens, blues, and reds.
 They did go a bit heavy on the pinks and purples, however (in our experience these colors are typically used the least).

-Color application is nice and thick in the darker colors.
+The color application is nice and thick in the darker colors.
 You can produce deep strokes that allow for a great base layer to build off of.
-We particularly enjoyed the browns and dark blues which really jumped off of the page.
+We particularly enjoyed the browns and dark blues that jumped off the page.
 The lighter colors, on the other hand, will require a much stronger push to produce similar color intensity.
-That isn’t to say that they cannot produce equally intense color, but it will require more effort.
+That isn’t to say that they cannot produce an equally intense color, but it will require more effort.

 Being a watercolor pencil, the real magic happens once water is applied to the Amazrock Watercolor Pencils.
-Small amounts of water really opened up the colors and allowed for above average blending from a budget pencil.
+Small amounts of water opened up the colors and allowed for above-average blending from a budget pencil.
 This helped to fill in some of the gaps that a smaller pencil set naturally have in color choices.

 Usability and Durability – 4/5